-Approximately 2 billion people worldwide consume alcohol of whom 283 million suffer from AUD[14].
-ALD is most prevalent in the western world and in some affluent Asian countries (South Korea, Japan) though there is increasing global trend especially in newly industrialised southeast Asian nations (China, India, Vietnam, Thailand) where it was low due to traditional “dry” culture.
+Approximately 2 billion people worldwide consume alcohol, of whom 283 million suffer from AUD[14].
+ALD is most prevalent in the western world and in some affluent Asian countries (South Korea, Japan) though there is increasing global trend especially in newly industrialized southeast Asian nations (China, India, Vietnam, Thailand) where it was low due to traditional “dry” culture.
 ALD has become the leading cause of CLD/cirrhosis in India[5].
 The recent coronavirus disease 2019 (COVID-19) pandemic has significantly increased the incidence of ALD in young adults.
 DALYs per 1000 people due to ALD was highest in India (2356.4), followed by the United States (467.9), China (466.3), Nigeria (424.5) and Indonesia (365.1).
-For alcohol related liver cancer, DALYs were highest for China followed by Vietnam, Russia, Thailand, India[15].
+For alcohol-related liver cancer, DALYs were highest for China followed by Vietnam, Russia, Thailand, and India[15].
 Consumption depends on age, sex, religion, culture, health status and national income distribution.
 Globally it is a tussle between national income from alcohol retail vs health expenditure for AUD, the latter being dismal even in developed nations.
-Being a fully preventable disease, WHO’s “best buys” are the most cost effective ways for prevention, i.e., increasing taxation on alcoholic beverages, enforcing bans or comprehensive restrictions on exposure to alcohol advertising and restricting physical availability of retailed alcohol.
+For this fully preventable disease, WHO proposes the most cost effective ways for prevention, i.e., increasing taxation on alcoholic beverages, enforcing bans or comprehensive restrictions on exposure to alcohol advertising and restricting physical availability of retailed alcohol.
 A recent global study shows no safe dose for alcohol[16].
 Abstinence can reverse fatty liver and halt the progression of CLD.
-It is responsible for 50% of deaths due to CLD because no specific drug therapy is available apart from some short term benefit of steroids in pure acute hepatitis.
-Tumour necrosis factor alpha, growth hormone, pentoxyfylline and antioxidants at best show mixed results from highly variable to weak, efficacy depending on the stage of disease.
+It is responsible for 50% of deaths due to CLD because no specific drug therapy is available apart from some short-term benefit of steroids in pure acute hepatitis.
+Tumor necrosis factor alpha, growth hormone, pentoxyfylline and antioxidants at best show mixed results from highly variable to weak, and efficacy depending on the stage of disease.
 The unclear molecular mechanism of disease deter identifying treatment target and disincetivize drug development.
-Naltrexone, disulfiram and acamprosate helps to decrease addiction.
+Naltrexone, disulfiram and acamprosate help to decrease addiction.
 Obesity and cigarette smoking are known risk factors so weight control and quitting smoking are routinely encouraged.
 A poor overall nutritional status (protein calorie malnutrition, micronutrient deficiencies) often accompanies ALD and correlates positively with the development of serious complications hence a well-conceived nutrition support by oral, enteral, and parenteral routes is an essential part of standard care.
 Recent evidence also strongly implicates intestinal dysbiosis in ALD progression.
-These targets are being addressed by trials of probiotics, fecal microbiota transplantation, growth factors (granulocyte colony stimulating factor, bovine colostrum), antioxidants (w5 and synthetic fatty acids, S-adenosyl methionine + choline, N-Acetyl cysteine, vitamin C), in addition to liver regenerative biologics and device assisted behavioural alteration[17].
-The other hindrances are disease stratification for early identification when it is most reversible, monitoring abstinence (as recidivism is high) and identifying risky drinking behaviour like binges.
+These targets are being addressed by trials of probiotics, fecal microbiota transplantation, growth factors (granulocyte colony stimulating factor, bovine colostrum), antioxidants (w5 and synthetic fatty acids, S-adenosyl methionine + choline, N-Acetyl cysteine, vitamin C), in addition to liver regenerative biologics and device assisted behavioral alteration[17].
+The other hindrances are disease stratification for early identification when it is most reversible, monitoring abstinence (as recidivism is high) and identifying risky drinking behavior like binges.
 Various biomarkers under study for this purpose include circulating small noncoding RNAs, long noncoding RNAs, selective cytokines profiles, phosphatidyl ethanol and urine ethyl glucuronide and ethyl sulphate[18-21].

 AUTOIMMUNE LIVER DISEASE